“Playing with friends, eating nutritious food, and being loved by my parents. None of these things were experienced by

 “During the journey, I saw and experienced many difficulties; the shortage of money, hunger, tiredness, lack of shelter and many others.
 I feared for our safety too because some people had guns and rifles; I thought it would be the end of my life.

 “When we reached the border of Mexico and the US, we travelled across the Rio Bravo by night in a plastic boat.
 After crossing the river, while walking, soldiers captured and brought us to prison.
 We were in one cell with many other migrants.
 The next day, they sent us back to Honduras by bus and returned home to my family.
 This migration experience took 22 days.

 Edwin & Cleofe at school

-“During my travels, I was informed that my twin, Cleofe, had passed the examination to join the Sisters of Mary school in Amarateca and that I would have to be parted from him.
+“During my travels, I was informed that my twin, Cleofe, had been able to join the Sisters of Mary school in Amarateca and that I would have to be parted from him.

 “I worked together with my father over the last difficult year since he can’t afford to send me to school.
 I was working in the field, planting vegetables, harvesting and cleaning.
 I so wanted to be with my twin at school.